Top Scholarships in USA for your child

 3. Criteria for applying for scholarships to study in the US for Indian students

 While each university will have its own eligibility criteria for scholarships, here is a list of some standard criteria that are considered for scholarships:

-Students must have a good academic score.
+Students must have good academic scores.
 This is considered along with your selected university, subject, and level.

-In research-centric programs, students typically have to submit original written documents as proof of their capability and ability to think and work in the chosen field.
+In research-centric programs, students typically have to submit original written documents as proof of their capability and ability to think and work in their chosen field.

 As parents, you need to be aware that while scholarships are available, these will only take care of only a part of your expenses.